No Fees Unless We Win

 I am a motorist and was struck by a truck.
 How do I file an insurance claim for coverage?

 If you are a motorist struck by a truck driver, you should file a claim with the insurance company covering the truck that hit you.
 An attorney can send a letter of representation on your behalf, requesting that the insurance provider pay for the medical bills associated with the claim.
 The insurance adjuster handling the claim will assign a “claim number,” and open a file to investigate the claim.

 If that claim leads to a lawsuit, you may need to file a complaint against both the truck driver and the company for which the truck driver was working at the time.
 The company may or may not be self-insured.

 How should I respond if the trucking company or its insurance carrier contacts me?

 One of the best ways to respond in these situations is to give the trucking company or your insurance carrier, the contact information for your attorney.
 It is also critical that during this interaction you avoid providing any recorded statements about how the accident occurred.

-Often after a truck accident occurs, the trucking company will promptly respond by performing an investigation to limit its liability and end up paying the accident victim as little as possible.
-Sometimes, the trucking company will even attempt to have someone speak with accident victim about his or her medical condition in hopes the victim will say something to derail his or her claim for damages.
+Often after a trucking accident occurs, the trucking company will promptly respond by performing an investigation to limit its liability and end up paying the accident victim as little as possible.
+Sometimes, the trucking company will even attempt to have someone speak with accident victim about his or her medical condition in hopes the victim will say something to derail his or her claim for property damages.
 Insurance companies then use these statements to support paying the lowest amount of compensation possible.